Issyk Kul Lake Travel Guide

 You can also take a short hike or horse trek from here to Shatyly Panorama where you’ll get a stunning view looking down over Issyk Kul Lake.
 I did this at sunset on my last day and it was the perfect way to end my time explore Issyk Kul Lake.

-You can arrange all of these experiences at the Bokonbayevo CBT office in the centre of town.
+You can arrange all of these experiences at the Bokonbayevo CBT office in the centre of town or visit South Shore DMO for more info.
 This was also my base for my 3 day Panorama Tour horse trek – an amazing adventure where I climbed to 3,500 meters, enjoying amazing mountain views and staying in sheperds yurts.
 (Read more here)

 I stayed at the awesome Bel Tam Yurt Camp – a cute and rustic collection of yurts right on the shore complete with a private beach, bar, restaurant, hot showers and playground.